Applying for a residence permit for au pair workers (non-EU/EEA)

 Au-pairs from most countries outside the EU or the EEA require an au-pair visa to enter Germany.

-Different regulations apply for individual states.
-Nationals of the following states can enter without a visa.
-They must apply for the residence permit within 3 months of entry:
+Different regulations apply for individual countries.
+Citizens of the following countries can enter Germany without a visa.
+You must apply for a residence permit within 3 months of entering the country:

 - Australia